hphelion/documentation/commercial/GA1/commerical.services-swift-deployment-shrink-remove-exisitng-disk.md

 	# ringos copy-ring -s /root/ring-building/object-1.ring.gz -n <Swift nodes IP address>

-10.Repeat steps  **6 through 9** with the weights set to 50, 25, and 0 (w= 50, 25, 0).
+10.Repeat steps from **6 - 9** with the weights set to 50, 25, and 0 (w= 50, 25, 0).
 These steps should be repeated until the weight becomes 0 for each disk.

 11.Once the weight is set to 0, remove the disk from the ring.